arunkumar231105/arunkumar231105/README.md

 ## My Experiences 🌟
 - 💻 **Internship:** Currently working as a Software Engineer (AI) Intern at **HexaVibes Solutions**
-  → Prototyping generative AI solutions using LLMs and transformers, building AI-driven software systems, collaborating on experimental features, and maintaining code/documentation. *(2-month internship)*
+  → Prototyping generative AI solutions using LLMs and transformers, building AI-driven software systems, collaborating on experimental features, and maintaining code/documentation.
 - 🎨 **Front-End Developer Intern** at a High-Tech Software House and Training Centre
 - 🎪 **University Tech Event:** IT Team Member – ZabeFest 2025
 - 🌐 **Remote Internships:** Java & C++ (4 weeks each) during 1st year of university